IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 # Replacement signals for IP addresses

 Fundamentally, the current ecosystem operates by making the paths of a connection accountable for bad traffic, rather than the sources of the traffic itself.
-This is problematic because paths are shared by multiple clients and are impermanent.
+This is problematic because in some cases IP addresses are shared by multiple clients (e.g., VPNs, Tor, carrier-grade NATs (CGNATs)) and any misbehavior may be impermanent.
 Ideally, clients could present proof of reputation that is separate from the IP address, and uniquely bound to a given connection.

 ## Requirements